carpentries-incubator/ml4bio-workshop/_extras/guide.md

 Emphasize that the machine learning workflow in the ml4bio software is the same workflow in the example Jupyter notebook that uses Python code.
 If time permits, open the notebook in Binder to show how it can execute in a web browser and the major workflow steps.
+Launch the notebook in Binder before the workshop begins so that the image is prepared in advance and the notebook loads quickly.

 {% include links.md %}